dzuk-mutant/font_notes/data/metrics.md

 - `xAvgCharWidth` in [`OS/2`](../tables/os_2.md)
 - `lowestRecPPEM` in [`head`/`bhed`](../tables/header.md)

 `xAvgCharWidth` is the arithmetic average width of all non-zero width glyph in the font in FUnits.
-This is pretty easy for us, because all emoji have the same width.
+This is a monospaced font, so it's just the same width as all the other widths.

 `lowestRecPPEM` is the lowest recommended size for the font, in pixels.
 For Mutant Standard, that would be 16 or 18px.

-??????